 Business is the practice of making one's living or making money by producing or buying and selling products (such as goods and services).
 It is also "any activity or enterprise entered into for profit."

-A business entity is not necessarily separate from the owner and the creditors can hold the owner liable for debts the business has acquired.
+A business entity is not necessarily separate from the owner and the creditors can hold the owner liable for debts the business has acquired except for limited liability company.
 The taxation system for businesses is different from that of the corporates.
 A business structure does not allow for corporate tax rates.
 The proprietor is personally taxed on all income from the business.

-A distinction is made in law and public offices between the term business and a company such as a corporation or cooperative.
+A distinction is made in law and public offices between the term business and a company (such as a corporation or cooperative).
 Colloquially, the terms are used interchangeably.

 Synthetic fibers can often be produced very cheaply and in large amounts compared to natural fibers, but for clothing natural fibers have some benefits, such as comfort, over their synthetic counterparts.

 The papermaking process developed in east Asia, probably China, at least as early as 105 CE, by the Han court eunuch Cai Lun, although the earliest archaeological fragments of paper derive from the 2nd century BCE in China.
-The modern pulp and paper industry is global, with China leading its production and the United States following.

 A professional is a member of a profession or any person who works in a specified professional activity.
 The term also describes the standards of education and training that prepare members of the profession with the particular knowledge and skills necessary to perform their specific role within that profession.
 In addition, most professionals are subject to strict codes of conduct, enshrining rigorous ethical and moral obligations.
 Professional standards of practice and ethics for a particular field are typically agreed upon and maintained through widely recognized professional associations, such as the IEEE.
 Some definitions of "professional" limit this term to those professions that serve some important aspect of public interest and the general good of society.